 Connected, partially and fully automated vehicles hold the potential to transform our lives, making real smart cities and ushering in undreamed-of efficiencies in the transport of people and goods by land and in the futures, air, and even space.
 Where things go wrong, however, potential harms are much greater than those of historical data breaches around mobile devices, laptops, desktops and the cloud.

-Tags: Autonomous Vehicles, Cybersecurity, Emerging Technology
+Tags: Cybersecurity, Autonomous Vehicles, Smart Cities